-- A fee for every non-sterling transaction – usually around 3%.
+A fee for every non-sterling transaction – usually around 3%.
 So, if you spend the equivalent of £100 abroad, it’ll appear as £103 on your statement.

-- A fee for every cash machine withdrawal.
+A fee for every cash machine withdrawal.
 This could be a percentage of the amount withdrawn (around 3%), a flat fee (£1.50 to £3), or both.

-- Immediate interest charges on foreign purchases and cash withdrawals, even if you pay off your card as usual.
+Immediate interest charges on foreign purchases and cash withdrawals, even if you pay off your card as usual.

 Dedicated travel credit cards will waive most or all of these fees, which can result in big savings (hundreds of pounds per year) if you travel a lot.

-The best debit cards charge around 3% for foreign purchases and a fee for cash withdrawals, which is mostly inline with a conventional credit card.
+The best debit cards charge around 3% for foreign purchases and a fee for cash withdrawals, which is mostly in line with a conventional credit card.

 Some debit cards, however, charge a flat fee for every foreign purchase plus the usual 3% foreign transaction fee.
 The TSB debit card, for example, will charge you £1 for a foreign purchase, even if you’re just buying a bottle of water.
 If you use that debit card for a week of holidaying, you could easily rack up £100 or more in charges and fees.

-There are dedicated travel debit cards, but a travel credit card is usually better unless you’re withdrawing cash to pay for stuff rather than paying directly with plastic.
-A travel credit card comes with Section 75 purchase protection, too, which is particularly useful if a product turns out to be faulty after you return home.
+There are dedicated travel debit cards, but a travel credit card is usually better.
+Unless you’re withdrawing cash to pay for stuff rather than paying directly with plastic.
+A travel credit card comes with Section 75 purchase protection too, which is particularly useful if a product turns out to be faulty after you return home.

-If you can get one, you should definitely consider picking up a dedicated travel credit card instead of using a debit card abroad.
+If you can get one, you should consider picking up a dedicated travel credit card instead of using a debit card abroad.
 The main exception is if you can’t pass the credit check for a travel credit card – in which case a current account with fee-free foreign purchases is your best bet.

 Fee-free foreign transactions, plus the near-perfect exchange rate, mean that a travel credit card is almost unbeatable for spending money abroad.
-Changing money with a specialist foreign exchange bureau is the only other method that gets close – but then you need to walk around with lots of cash, and it’s hard to know ahead of time exactly how much money you’ll need.
+Changing money with a specialist foreign exchange bureau is the only other method that gets close.
+However, you’ll then need to walk around with lots of cash, and it’s hard to know ahead of time exactly how much money you’ll need.

 It’s not unusual for a travel credit card to also offer rewards, cashback, or 0% on purchases.
 These perks are nice to have, but don’t let them sway your purchasing habits too much: a dedicated 0% purchase card or reward credit card will probably serve you better.

 It can be, but you may have to do your homework.
-If the card you are considering awards points for all your credit card spend which you can then redeem for flights or travel-related benefits, it may be worth it if you use your credit card as often as you can.
+If the card you are considering awards points for all your credit card spend, which you can then redeem for flights or travel-related benefits, it may be worth it if you use your credit card as often as you can.
 But remember: you must always, always, always pay off your balance in full every month, or the interest payments will quickly wipe out any points or miles you might’ve earned.
 Conversely, if your travel credit card only offers benefits when you are actually abroad – no foreign transaction fees, for example – and you only holiday once or twice a year, paying a fee for the remaining 11 months may not be a savvy move.